percona/postgres/contrib/pg_tde/documentation/docs/index/table-access-method.md

-# How TDE uses table access methods
+# Table access methods and TDE

 A table access method is the way how PostgreSQL stores the data in a table.
 The default table access method is `heap`.
 PostgreSQL organizes data in a heap structure, meaning there is no particular order to the rows in the table.
 Each row is stored independently and identified by its unique row identifier (TID).